Ginger421/MP/README.md

 ## Description
 This application was cretaed to allow users to upload, retrive and edit information.
 It is a basic fullstack application that usilizes MySQL for database queries, Express.js to access the server from the front end, HTML, CSS, JavaScript, Node, cors, and dotenv to protect sensitive information.
 A create account and sign in option will be created

-Heroku was used to deploy the application
+Heroku was used to deploy the application.

-You can find the repo at https://github.com/Ginger421/MP
+You can find the repo at https://github.com/Ginger421/MP Live site:

 Live site
 ## Table of Contents